-36. (1) No person may subdivide land without the approval of the municipality unless the subdivision is exempted in accordance with section 61.

-(2) Subject to section 61, a competent person who requires a subdivision of land must apply to the municipality.

-(3) A municipality must require at least the following in respect of an application for subdivision:

-- (a) that the application relates to land that is zoned, or will be zoned, for a purpose 10 including subdivision; and - (b) the submission of a subdivision plan showing the following: - (i) the location of proposed land units, public places and land needed for public purposes; and

-(ii) the proposed zonings in respect of the proposed land units.(4) Regarding an approved subdivision, a municipality must make provision for at least the following:
+- 36. (1) No person may subdivide land without the approval of the municipality unless 45 the subdivision is exempted in accordance with section 61. - (2) Subject to section 61, a competent person who requires a subdivision of land must apply to the municipality. - (3) A municipality must require at least the following in respect of an application for subdivision: - (a) if a change of zoning is involved that the application relates to land that is zoned, or will be zoned, for a purpose including subdivision; and - (b) the submission of a subdivision plan showing the following: - (i) the location of proposed land units, public places and land needed for public purposes; and - (ii) the proposed zonings in respect of the proposed land units. - (4) Regarding an approved subdivision, a municipality must make provision for at least the following: